rediffuze1/Witstyl/GUIDE_DIAGNOSTIC_RAPIDE.md

 #### ❌ Si erreur "domain not verified" :
 ```
-❌ ERREUR: The domain salonpilot.ch is not verified
+❌ ERREUR: The domain witstyl.ch is not verified
 ```

 **Solution** :